Tuesday, April 6

 tucked-away places.
 Of course, the popular and very beautiful religious sites

-are a big draw, but we have
+are a big draw, but we ha

 actually preferred the small, lesser-known shrines and temples that represent